dockstore/dockstore-documentation/docs/advanced-topics/metrics.rst

 .. figure:: /assets/images/docs/metrics/metrics-search-facets.png
     :alt: Metrics search facets

 Select a workflow and click on the Versions tab.
-Versions that have metrics will have a check mark in the Metrics column.
+Versions that have metrics have a check mark in the Metrics column.

 .. figure:: /assets/images/docs/metrics/versions-metrics-column.png
     :alt: Metrics column in Versions table